 Salt Legacy will encourage individuals to donate their journeyed sailcloth to become new products.

 The End Result:

 The new upcycled product will inform consumers on its history, to develop a connection to place, adding a personal value to the product.

-Salt Legacy is currently creating a diverse line of custom handmade products made for outdoor activities, aiding in connection to place.
+Salt Legacy is currently creating a diverse line of custom handmade products made for outdoor activities.
 Inspiration comes directly from nature and the individuals that live and play along the coastline.